Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

   Please read the instructions for your operating system for more details [below](Specific-instructions-for-Operating-Systems).

-**Note**
-> Remember that if you want a copy of the Atlantis main code you will need to go first to the [Atlantis-Page](https://confluence.csiro.au/display/Atlantis/CSIRO+licence+and+repository+request) and sign the
+> *Note: Remember that if you want a copy of the Atlantis main code you will need to go first to the [Atlantis-Page](https://confluence.csiro.au/display/Atlantis/CSIRO+licence+and+repository+request) and sign the
 [licence agreement](https://confluence.csiro.au/display/Atlantis/CSIRO+licence+and+repository+request)
- and then send an email to the developers, who will give you access to the code.
+ and then send an email to the developers, who will give you access to the code.*

 ## Building Atlantis
 Once you have your compiler, NetCDF reader and source code, it is time to build